kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ##### Alternative 3: Allow any step to consume all and be over `GraceTime` by 0s

-This alternative allows any step in the shutdown sequence to consume all the `GraceTime`, but if we run out of time, next steps have 0s to execute.
+This alternative allows any step in the shutdown sequence to consume all the `GraceTime`, but if we run out of time, the next steps have 0s to execute.
 In general, any step will have to execute within:
  * Remaining time: `GraceTime - <elapsed time in the previous steps>`
  * 0s if the remaining time is 0.